Shadow-Song/CV/CV - en_US/cv.typ

 )
 ][
 #h(2em)  // 手动顶行, 2em 代表两个字的宽度
-I am an undergraduate student currently studying in Ocean University of China majoring in Computer Science and Technology.
-My best technology stack is iOS native development, and I am proficient in using frameworks such as SwiftUI, Moya and SwiftyJSON.
-Therefore, I would like to intern in the iOS development department of your company to improve my technical level and at the same time contribute to the development of the company.
+I am an undergraduate student of the class of 2021.
+I have graduated from Ocean University of China and obtained a bachelor's degree in engineering from Ocean University of China and a second class (Upper) degree in BEng Robotics from Heriot-Watt University in the UK.
+I have also received an offer for a master's degree in advanced computer science from the University of Manchester.
+The technology stack I am best at is native iOS development, and I can skillfully use frameworks such as SwiftUI, Moya, and SwiftyJSON; I have also participated in the development of some Android and Web projects, and can use languages such as Java and Python for development.
+In addition, I have a certain understanding of machine learning and computer vision, and can use OpenCV and deep learning frameworks for image processing and model training.
 ]